Luftare/shadow/README.md

 - WASD movement is rotated along with the facing so that W always moves the player towards the aim direction (up/down/left/right)
 - add hosting server
 - add socket.io connection between client and server
+- game state is stored in a single object